Blog

 This is part 2 of a 3-part series on SQL performance improvements.
 A few weeks ago, we massively improved the performance of the dashboard & website by optimizing some of our SQL queries.
 In this post, we'll dive deeper into the optimisations of queries with indexes.
 Table of contents: Ways to…

-Introducing Request Mirror: a free micro-service to reflect HTTP requests
+Request Mirror: a free HTTP request reflector

 We have launched Request Mirror, a little free service to reflect HTTP requests.
 We've also open-sourced it: you can read the code in the ohdearapp/request-mirror.ohdear.app repo on GitHub.
 In this blog post I'd like to explain why we built it and how you can use it.
 Why we needed to reflect HTTP…